CleverLemming1337/Interactions-Swift/README.md

 If you have an idea for a new component or any improvemens, please create an issue.

-If you want to contribute to this project, please read [CONTRIBUTING.md](https://github.com/CleverLemming1337/Interactions-Swift/blob/main/docs/Tutorial.md) or the [Sample app](https://github.com/CleverLemming1337/Interactions-Swift/blob/main/CONTRIBUTING.md).
+If you want to contribute to this project, please read [CONTRIBUTING.md](https://github.com/CleverLemming1337/Interactions-Swift/blob/main/CONTRIBUTING.md).